scipy-conference/scipy_proceedings/papers/konstantinos_ntatsis/itkelastix.rst

 :bibliography: mybib

 -----------------------------------------------------------------
-Obtain quantitative insights through image registration in python
+Obtain quantitative insights through image registration in Python
 -----------------------------------------------------------------

 .. class:: abstract

 Image registration plays a vital role in understanding changes that occur in 2D and 3D scientific imaging datasets.
 Registration involves finding a spatial transformation that aligns one image to another by optimizing relevant image similarity metrics.
-In this paper, we introduce ``itk-elastix``, a user-friendly python wrapping of the mature ``elastix`` registration toolbox.
+In this paper, we introduce ``itk-elastix``, a user-friendly Python wrapping of the mature ``elastix`` registration toolbox.
 The open-source tool supports rigid, affine, and B-spline deformable registration, making it versatile for various imaging datasets.
-By utilizing ``itk-elastix``'s modular design, users can efficiently configure and compare different registration methods.
+By utilizing the modular design of ``itk-elastix``, users can efficiently configure and compare different registration methods, and embed these in image analysis workflows.

 .. class:: keywords

-   medical imaging, image analysis, registration, elastix, ITK, wrapping
+   medical imaging, image analysis, registration, elastix, ITK, wrapping, Python

 Introduction
 ------------

 Image Registration
 ++++++++++++++++++
 Image registration is a fundamental process in the field of scientific imaging that enables the alignment and comparison of images, facilitating the understanding of changes that occur within datasets.
 It involves finding a spatial transformation that optimizes relevant image similarity metrics, ensuring accurate alignment between images.
-Medical imaging heavily relies on image registration techniques to gain valuable insights and quantitative measurements.
+Medical imaging heavily relies on image registration techniques :cite:`maintz1998survey` :cite:`oliveira2014medical` to gain valuable insights and quantitative measurements.
 By registering medical images acquired at different time points or using various imaging modalities such as MRI and CT, researchers can analyze and quantify changes in anatomical structures, track disease progression and assess treatment efficacy.
 For instance, image registration allows the alignment of medical volumes across subjects to evaluate the impact of specific treatments, or the registration of sequential brain images to monitor tumor growth and response to therapy.

 elastix
 +++++++++++++
 ``elastix`` :cite:`klein2009elastix` :cite:`shamonin2014fast` is a well-known and widely used open-source toolbox dedicated to image registration.
 It provides a comprehensive range of algorithms and utilities designed for aligning images using diverse transformation models, similarity measures, and optimization strategies.
 One of its key strengths is its modular design, enabling users to easily configure and combine different registration methods to suit application-specific needs.
-Parameter files or in-memory parameter maps govern the registration process by specifying transformation models, similarity measures, optimization strategies, and related parameters.
+Parameter files govern the registration process by specifying transformation models, similarity measures, optimization strategies, and related parameters.
 By customizing these configurations, users can seamlessly adapt ``elastix`` to their specific requirements, ensuring optimal registration outcomes.

 For example, when aligning an MRI brain scan with a CT scan using ``elastix``, users can configure the transformation model, such as an affine or B-spline transformation model, to capture the geometric relationships between input images.
 They can also specify the similarity measure, like mutual information or normalized correlation, to evaluate the quality of alignment.
-Additionally, users have the flexibility to adjust optimization strategies, including parameters like the maximum number of iterations or convergence criteria, to fine-tune the registration process and achieve optimal results.
+Additionally, users have the flexibility to adjust optimization strategies, including parameters like the maximum number of iterations, to fine-tune the registration process and achieve optimal results. ``elastix`` supports both the more typical pairwise registration but also groupwise registration :cite:`metz2011nonrigid` :cite:`huizinga2016pca`, where no image is specified as fixed but an implicit mean image is used instead as reference.

 The ``elastix`` codebase is implemented in C++ and serves as an extension to the Insight Toolkit (ITK) :cite:`mccormick2014itk`.
-Through nearly two decades of development, ``elastix`` has achieved a mature state, characterized by stability, practical effectiveness, maintenance, and general backward compatibility.
+Through nearly two decades of development, ``elastix`` has achieved a mature state, characterized by stability, practical effectiveness, maintainability, and general backward compatibility.
 ITK *Image* data structures play a crucial role within ``elastix``, representing multi-dimensional pixel data augmented with spatial information.
 Acting as a vital link between the digital pixel space and the physical space of the imaged object, ITK Images facilitate accurate registration.
 By computing transformations that map points from the physical space of one image to corresponding points in another, ``elastix`` achieves precise and meaningful alignment outcomes within the physical space.
 Complementing ``elastix``, a utility software named ``transformix`` was developed to enable the application of registration results to additional images.

 The original and still-supported method to utilize ``elastix`` and ``transformix`` are command line executables.
-This approach offers the advantage of external dependency independence, which ensures ease of deployment.
+For the end user, this approach has the advantage that it does not require any external dependencies to be installed, which eases deployment.
 However, one limitation of this executable-based approach is its reliance on file input/output (I/O) operations.
 To address this limitation and enable more efficient in-memory operations, a C++ API was developed for ``elastix`` and ``transformix``.
 This API follows the paradigm established by ITK and its processing filters.
 By adopting this design approach, ``elastix`` and ``transformix`` gained the ability to perform operations directly in memory.
 This enhancement provides users with greater flexibility and efficiency in their image registration workflows.

 To further accommodate the needs of the users in the continuously developing scientific computing ecosystem, wrappings of the C++ code to other languages was developed in the form SimpleElastix :cite:`marstal2016simpleelastix`, which still exists as part of the SimpleITK :cite:`lowekamp2013design` package.
-Recently, we have started working on a python-specific ``elastix`` wrapping, ``itk-elastix``, a continuously expanding collection of jupyter examples and its integration with other scientific processing libraries or visualization software.
-We will discuss these aspects in the remainder of this paper.
+More recently, we have embarked on developing a Python-specific wrapper called ``itk-elastix``.
+This wrapper extends the functionality of elastix and offers an ever-expanding collection of Jupyter :cite:`jupyter` examples, along with integration with other scientific processing libraries and visualization software.
+The subsequent sections of this paper delve into these aspects in greater detail.

-``itk-elastix``: python wrapping
+``itk-elastix``: Python wrapping
 --------------------------------
-The backend C++ ``elastix`` code is wrapped in python with the Simplified Wrapper and Interface Generator (SWIG :cite:`swig`).
-The python wrapping of ``elastix``, ``itk-elastix``, brings the power of ``elastix`` to the python ecosystem, providing effortless integration with other scientific processing libraries and visualization software.
-The ``itk-elastix`` python packages builds on the ``itk`` python package's pythonic interface and seamless integration with packages in the scientific python ecosystem such as NumPy :cite:`numpy`.
-This enables users to leverage the rich functionality of ``elastix`` within their python workflows, benefiting from its advanced image registration capabilities alongside popular python libraries such as NumPy :cite:`numpy`, SciPy :cite:`scipy`, and MONAI :cite:`cardoso2022monai` :cite:`diaz2022monai`.
+The backend C++ ``elastix`` code is wrapped in Python with the Simplified Wrapper and Interface Generator (SWIG :cite:`swig`).
+The Python wrapping of ``elastix``, ``itk-elastix``, brings the power of ``elastix`` to the Python ecosystem, providing effortless integration with other scientific processing libraries and visualization software.
+The ``itk-elastix`` Python packages builds on the ``itk`` Python package's pythonic interface and seamless integration with packages in the scientific Python ecosystem such as NumPy :cite:`numpy`.
+This enables users to leverage the rich functionality of ``elastix`` within their Python workflows, benefiting from its advanced image registration capabilities alongside popular Python libraries such as NumPy :cite:`numpy`, SciPy :cite:`scipy`, and MONAI :cite:`cardoso2022monai` :cite:`diaz2022monai`.

-After incorporating a significant number of bug fixes, enhancements, and feature implementations into the C++ ``elastix`` repository, a pull request is initiated in the ``itk-elastix`` repository to update its version.
-Subsequently, the ``itk-elastix`` Continuous Integration (CI) system is triggered, which will the build of python packages across different python versions (currently ranging from 3.7 to 3.11) and major platforms such as Windows, Linux, and macOS.
-When a git version tag is provided, the wrapped ``itk-elastix`` is automatically uploaded to PyPI, accompanied by a comprehensive summary of updates made between the versions.
-As a result, users can simply install ``itk-elastix`` by executing ``pip install itk-elastix`` within their python environment.
-It is important to note that the elastix backend functionality undergoes continuous testing, with hundreds of tests performed in each pull request or commit, utilizing the CI system of the C++ repository.
+The process of updating and distributing the ``itk-elastix`` Python package is as follows: Once a significant number of changes have been made to the C++ ``elastix`` repository, a pull request is initiated in the ``itk-elastix`` repository to update its version.
+This triggers the ``itk-elastix`` Continuous Integration (CI) system, which performs builds of Python packages across various Python versions (ranging from 3.7 to 3.11 at the moment of writing) and major platforms such as Windows, Linux, and macOS.
+When a git version tag is provided, the wrapped ``itk-elastix`` is automatically uploaded to PyPI, accompanied by a comprehensive summary of updates between the versions.
+As a result, users can easily install the latest ``itk-elastix`` by executing ``pip install itk-elastix`` within their Python environment.
+It is important to note that rigorous testing is conducted on the elastix backend functionality, with hundreds of tests performed during each pull request or commit, utilizing the CI system of the C++ repository.

-The python wrapping for any ITK filter including ``elastix`` and ``transformix``, offers two APIs: one functional and one object-oriented.
+The Python wrapping for any ITK filter including ``elastix`` and ``transformix``, offers two APIs: one functional and one object-oriented.
 We will describe the two API options and demonstrate the ``itk-elastix`` functionality with examples in the two following sections.

 Functionality
 -------------
 Registration/transformation example
 +++++++++++++++++++++++++++++++++++

-We will register 2D CT brain images using ``elastix`` and then transform the corresponding moving mask using ``transformix`` to compare an overlap measure between the fixed mask and the transformed moving mask.
-In the first stage, we read fixed and moving images from disk, configure a default set of B-spline registration parameters and perform registration:
+The following example demonstrates the registration of 2D MRI brain images using the ``itk.elastix_registration_method`` and subsequent transformation of the corresponding moving mask using the ``itk.transformix_filter``.
+The objective is to compare the overlap measure between the fixed mask and the transformed moving mask.
+It is important to note that this is a synthetic example where the fixed image intentionally exhibits significant deformations through an artificial non-linear transformation, solely for illustrative purposes.
+The masks utilized in this example represent segmentations of the head, including the brain and the skull.
+The procedure begins by reading the fixed and moving images from disk, followed by configuring a default set of B-spline registration parameters to be used for the registration process.

 .. code-block:: python